UrsSchmidt/bf2java/README.md

 # bf2java
 `bf2java` is a [Befunge-93](https://esolangs.org/wiki/Befunge "Befunge-93") to Java ([Jasmin](http://jasmin.sourceforge.net/ "Jasmin")) compiler.
 It doesn't insert the original source code into the binary.
-`g` and `p` instructions are therefore not supported.
+For this reason, `g` and `p` instructions are not supported.
-Instructions like `$` will fail if the stack contains too few elements, because of this, some examples were adjusted to explicitly push a `0` before execution.
+Instructions like `$` will fail if the stack contains too few elements.
+Because of this, some examples had to be modified to push a `0` as their first instruction.